 - Always wants nature around them, such as a garden or yard.

 - Rabbits need a playful environment and a vast area to play.

 Rabbits are mostly quiet animals and don’t create such loud noise.
 They rarely make noise when they’re feeling something, and their noises can be good or evil.

 - Squeaking: This sound can come positively, but it’s also coming from less fear and frustration.
 This sound is familiar in rabbits.

-- Clucking: This sounds come when a rabbit enjoys the food and loves to eat it.
+- Clucking: These sounds come when a rabbit enjoys and loves to eat food.
 So rabbits start to cluck.
 This noise often comes not almost.

-- Teeth grinding: The sounds of purring and teeth grindings are similar, but they are usually different.
-Rabbit teeth grinding can make you worried because it happens because of pain, and in this sound, you shouldn’t ignore and need to take your rabbit to the vet.
+- Teeth grinding: The sounds of purring and teeth grindings are similar but usually different.
+Rabbit teeth grinding can make you worried because it happens because of pain, and in this sound, you shouldn’t ignore it and need to take your rabbit to the vet.

-- Growling: Rabbits do growl when they are angry, and in this, they can bark like big animals.
+- Growling: Rabbits growl when angry, and in this, they can bark like big animals.
 They can bite in this manner.

-- Foot stomping: when rabbits find out that hunting animals are nearby and any hunt them, they foot-stomping to alert other animals from the predator.
+- Foot stomping: when rabbits find out that hunting animals are nearby and hunt them, they foot-stomping to alert other animals of the predator.